 Polanco first signed to play in the Atlantic League in 2001 as a member of the Atlantic City Surf, batting .303 that first season.
 He has also played in the Atlantic League for Nashua, Southern Maryland, Bridgeport, Newark, and York, batting a combined .290 during his time on the circuit.

 With the Revs, Polanco has been instrumental in the organization’s player procurement efforts and his connections, especially in the Latin American baseball community, have helped the Revs land numerous key players during the franchise’s sustained period of success.
-His behind-the-scenes work with the team’s hitters has paid huge dividends as well, as the Revs have led the league with a combined .278 team average, 10,565 total hits, and 5,506 total runs in the eight years since his arrival, while ranking second with 996 home runs.
-Polanco has coached 30 position players to mid-season All-Star nods and 27 position players to all-league selections including Atlantic League Player of the Year selections Scott Grimes (2010) and Alonzo Harris (2017) who was also named Baseball America’s Independent Leagues Player of the Year, taking home the industry’s top national award.
+His behind-the-scenes work with the team’s hitters has paid huge dividends as well, as the Revs have led the league with a combined .279 team average, 13,114 total hits, and 6,908 total runs in the 10 years since his arrival, while ranking second with 1,270 home runs.
+Polanco has coached 40 position players to mid-season All-Star nods and 31 position players to all-league selections including Atlantic League Player of the Year selections Scott Grimes (2010), Alonzo Harris (2017) who was also named Baseball America’s Independent Leagues Player of the Year taking home the industry’s top national award, and Telvin Nash (2019).
 He has also mentored 11 position players whose contracts have been purchased in-season by Major League organizations.
-Polanco and the entire Revs coaching staff had the honor of coaching the Freedom Division to victories at the 2011 Atlantic League All-Star Game in York and the 2012 All-Star Game in Camden.